ssciwr/mease-hpc-setup/setup_jupyter/README.md

 (measelab) [hd_ab123@XXXXXX ~]$ setup-jupyter
 1. Starting Jupyter Lab server......done.

-2. Run this command on *your* computer:
+2. Run this command in a new terminal on *your* computer:

 ssh -L12345:XXXXXX:12345 hd_ab123@bwforcluster.bwservices.uni-heidelberg.de